Pablo-Merino/OpenS3/README.md

 ### Disclaimer

-This is in beta stage, it might contain bugs.
+This is presently alpha, it might contain bugs.

 ### License

-OpenS3 - OpenS3 is basically a storage server.
-What it does is provide a JSON API to upload and download files to a specified path.
-It includes a bucket feature to organize uploads

-Copyright (C) 2012 Pablo Merino
+Copyright (C) 2012 Pablo Merino, Squeeks

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software